jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 See the physical disk as an object.
 See the IO on it,
-and what source does IO on it.
+and what source might IO on it.
 Be able to see which reference has the most activity.
 Be able to navigate through the system,
 so that you can trace the source of the activity.